-California is in a major drought.
-We need rain.
-If you are a home buyer in the market for a single family home, there is yet another benefit to the wet stuff.
+It’s been so rainy lately!
+This is obviously good news since California is in a major drought.
+We simply need the rain.
+If you are in the market to buy a new home or condo though, there’s another benefit to the wet stuff falling from the sky.
 Touring your dream home on a rainy day can tell you a lot about your prospective home before you submit an offer.

 Probably one of the last things you want to do is go out and look at homes in the rain.
-If you’re like most people, you want to see houses on a sunny spring day.
-Visiting a house on a rainy day however can sometimes be more helpful, here’s why:
+If you’re like most people, you want to see houses on a sunny spring day, where flowers are in bloom and birds are singing.
+Visiting a house on a rainy day however can sometimes be much more informative, here’s why:

 Another benefit of touring a home in the rain: if a roof or skylight needs repair, there might be some visible signs of a leak.
 Be sure to look up at the ceiling occasionally as you are walking around.
 If you see signs of a ceiling repair or even differences in paint texture, it may be worth at least asking about.

-I’m not a home inspector, but I’ve learned a bit by attending hundreds of home inspections with clients.
+I’m not a home inspector, but I’ve been at hundreds of home inspections with clients and have picked up a few tips along the way.
 I have many more home buying tips to share.
-Feel free to get in touch.
+Feel free to get in touch!